-- A. The capital of the Investment Company shall at all times be equal to the sum of the net asset values of the Investment Company's various sub-funds ("net asset value of the Investment Company"), and it is represented by shares of no nominal value which shall be issued as registered shares - B. The shares shall be issued as registered shares.
-There is no right to issuance of physical shares. - C. Shares are issued only upon acceptance of a subscription form and subject to payment of the issue price per share.
+- A. The capital of the Investment Company shall at all times be equal to the sum of the net asset values of the Investment Company's various sub-funds ("net asset value of the Investment Company"), and it is represented by shares of no nominal value, which may be issued as registered shares and/or as bearer shares. - B. The shares may be issued as registered shares or as bearer shares.
+There is no right to issuance of actual shares. - C. Shares are issued only upon acceptance of a subscription and subject to payment of the price per share.
 The subscriber immediately receives a confirmation of his shareholding in accordance with the provisions that follow.